Vertical Garden Basics: Trellis Types, Safety, and Wind-Proofing

 How to Choose the Right Trellis

 Match the trellis to plant weight, wind exposure, and container vs. in-ground growing.
-For heavy crops (large tomatoes, melons, winter squash), choose a rigid panel or A-frame and plan for slings/support.
+For heavy crops like large tomatoes or melons, choose a rigid panel or A-frame and plan for slings or extra support.

 How To: Set Up a Wind-Stable Vertical Garden